-With all the focus on various data capture solutions in the clinical trials world over the past decade(s), few people seem to have noticed the exponential advances made in the real workhorse systems of the trials: randomization and trial supply management (RTSM).
-Also known as IVRS, IWRS and IRT, these systems actually execute randomization, blinded supply and resupply management to depots and sites, and most importantly of all, drug dispensing.
+With all the focus on various electronic data capture (EDC) solutions in the clinical trials world over the past decade(s), few people seem to have noticed the exponential advances made in the real workhorse systems of the trials: randomization and trial supply management (RTSM).
+Also known as IVRS, IWRS and more commonly IRT, these interactive response technology systems have advanced to actually execute randomization, blinded supply and resupply management to depots and sites, and most importantly of all, drug dispensing.
 Is there anything more important to get right?

-Yet RTSM continues to fly under the radar to a large extent, as we as an industry focus on shiny new data collection, patient outcomes and enrollment forecasting technologies.
+Yet RTSM continues to fly under the radar to a large extent, as we as an industry focus on shiny new clinical data management solutions, patient outcomes and enrollment forecasting technologies.
 Perhaps it’s time for that to change.

 Let’s look back:

 The first generation of RTSM technology consisted of patient-numbered kit labels, shipped to all sites in (generally) full blocks corresponding to the full course of treatments for a study.
 Emergency break blind was done with sealed envelopes.
 The sheer quantity of supply wasted in this method by non-enrolling sites, sites that didn’t fill up randomization blocks, and patient dropouts, was staggering.
 But at the time it was simply the cost of doing business.
 There was no other way.